jamrce/HqdmPatterns/docs/fundamental_elements/order.md

 --8<-- "relNodeEdgeGraph.mermaid"

-There are a number of applications of order in data models but for our integration data model we have 4-dimensionalist comittments.
+There are a number of applications of order in data models but for our integration data model we have 4-dimensionalist commitments.
 These include dealing with events (that are temporal boundaries of states, one at the start, `beginning`, and end, `ending`) and various ways of ordering those events (perhaps with a metric that represents time such as a date-time record):

 --8<-- "orderEventsNodeEdgeGraph.mermaid"